Dx901/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  The model name was in plural which made it wrong as model names should be singular

 - Update the number of likes for a toy

   - How I debugged:
+  -It did not have any data being rendered.
+The error said that there was an unexpected end of json, -To solove that ensure that the data that is being returned or rather rendered is json format

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+.There is no route in the action controller that matches delete Add it and we should be good to go